MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 2025 April 29th on A4000 panel: Added funtionality.
 Bug fixes and new parameters.
 SDS dumping for samples skips now the box with new(uppes SDS buffer) buttons.
 Might for well.
 We'll see that =)
 - UPDATE 2025 April 30th on A4000 panel: Added funtionality.
 MAJOR BUG FIXED IN ALLOWING TO DELETE WHILE BANKS EXIST = RESULTS IN WRONG SAMPLE DELETION.
 Object linking the most important update.
 - UPDATE 2025 May 2nd on A4000 panel: Added funtionality.
 Updatable program list with full names.
+- UPDATE 2025 May 2nd on A4000 panel: Added Multi Part Selections.

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
 - 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.